mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-07-zero-trust-mindset-invitation-for-conversation.md

 Policies alone are not enough.
 Buying tools is not enough.

-This article explores the mindset behind Zero Trust.
+This article explores the mindset driving Zero Trust.
 The human, organizational, and developmental posture that makes the architecture workable, sustainable, and supportive of innovation.

 This is an invitation for conversation.